Buddleja indica: Description

 Buddleja indica grows to < 4 m in height in the wild, its branches climbing or trailing.
 The leaves are opposite, smooth, and dark green, ranging from 2 – 5 cm long by 2 – 5 cm wide, occasionally with petioles < 3 – 10 mm long.
 The leaf shape, as implied by the synonym, is extremely variable, from orbicular to oak-like.
 The small clusters of sparse and insignificant greenish yellow to yellow or white flowers are borne in the axils of the leaves at the end of the shoots.

 Cultivation

-Unable to tolerate temperatures below 10 °C and low humidity, B. indica is grown almost exclusively as a houseplant, notably in the USA where it is often known as the oak-leaf buddleja.
+Unable to tolerate temperatures below 10 °C and low humidity, B. indica is grown almost exclusively as a houseplant, notably in the US where it is often known as the oak-leaf buddleja.
 The shrub rarely flowers in cultivation, and is principally grown for its unusual foliage.
-In the UK, specimens are grown under glass at the Royal Botanic Garden Edinburgh and as part of the NCCPG national collection at Longstock Park Nursery, near Stockbridge.Hardiness: USDA zone 10.
+In the UK, specimens are grown under glass at the Royal Botanic Garden Edinburgh and as part of the NCCPG national collection at Longstock Park Nursery, near Stockbridge.
+Hardiness: USDA zone 10.